$0 Nunavut Homeschool Quick-Start Checklist

 Who Governs Home Education in Nunavut

-Nunavut's home education framework sits in Sections 21-23 of the Education Act (Nunavut).
+Nunavut's home education framework sits in Sections 21, 22, and 23 of the Nunavut Education Act, 2008 (S.Nu.
+2008, c.15).
 Two bodies share oversight: the local District Education Authority (DEA) and the Minister of Education.

 There are 25 DEAs across Nunavut, one per municipality.
 Each is an elected community body that manages the local school.
 Your DEA is the body you'll deal with directly for approval.
-The Minister of Education receives notification that a child has been registered for home education, but the day-to-day relationship is with your DEA.
+The Minister of Education receives the required notice, but the day-to-day relationship is with your DEA.

 There is no territorial-level homeschool registry you submit to.
 Your local DEA is the first and primary contact point.